3lp4tr0n/BeaconHunter/README.md

 ![alt text](https://github.com/3lp4tr0n/BeaconHunter/blob/main/screenshots/beacon_network_score.PNG)

 ### TL;DR
 Beacon implants injected in a benign process live in a thread with a `Wait:DelayExecution` state (probably related to Cobalt Strike's `sleep`).
 Find all processes that contain a thread in a `Wait:DelayExecution` state.
-Then leverage ETW tracing to specifically monitor suspicious thread's activity:
+Then leverage ETW tracing to specifically monitor suspicious thread activity:

   - HTTPS callback frequency
   - DNS queries